 Once your criteria are selected, sit down with your REALTOR® to review your list, make some adjustments if necessary and start your online search.
 You will then be sent a client portal through MLS® that will update automatically once new listings go online.

-Your portal will have all the homes for sale in your selected criteria, which you can select as favourites, potentials or delete.
-Your REALTOR® will also have access to your portal and annotations.
+A portal has all homes for sale in your selected criteria, which you can select as favourites, potentials or delete.
+Your REALTOR® also has access to it and can see your favourite properties.

 It is never too early to get you set up on an automatic email portal to keep an eye on the listings that are currently available.
 By doing so, you will have a better idea of what is available on the market and what you can get within your price range.